For children who will think and lead in English at the highest levels

 How It Works

 One grade level of English reading growth.
 Sixteen weeks.
-Every claim is a number we can prove.

 Measured by Lexile.
 Shown in writing scores.
 When a child learns to think precisely in English, that discipline transfers — to every subject, every exam, every language they use.